-Aspects of understanding the world includes; people and communities, the world and technology.
+Aspects of understanding the world includes; Past and Present, People, Culture and Communities and The Natural World

 During the year we focus on themes such as ‘All about me and my family’, ‘Festivals and celebrations’, ‘Toys’, ‘Living and Growing’, ‘Seasons and change’, ‘Special places’ and ‘Superhero’s’.
-Children’s own ideas and experiences influence the themes, and these may involve visits to Weston Park and Park Hall Farm, visitors into school, the local community and environment.
+Children’s own ideas and experiences influence the themes, and these may involve visits to places such as Park Hall Farm, visitors into school, the local community and environment.

-Through finding out and exploring, children develop what they know about the world by;
+Through finding out and exploring, children develop what they know about the world;